xtuml/bridgepoint/doc-bridgepoint/notes/10525_deployments/10525_deployments_int.md

 for importing using the MASL parser.
 Special code was introduced in the test implementation to make sure these tools are accessible to the test methods.

+6.6 A user reported a bug that had to do with updating terminator definitions (see [[2.1]](#2.1) comment 12).
+The issue has been resolved and a test case was added.

 ### 7. Unit Test

 7.1 The tests outlined in section 9 of [[2.2]](#2.2) were implemented as part of the